Boston Removal / Deportation Defense Lawyer

 - Was convicted of a criminal offense which renders them deportable

-- Filed an immigration petition which got denied by USCIS and you are now out of status
+- Filed an immigration petition which was denied by USCIS and which causes them to lose their immigration status

 - Is a legal permanent resident that has violated the terms of their status (i.e. has been convicted of certain criminal offenses, has remained outside the U.S. for longer than 180 continuous days without permission, etc.).